IMPORTANT INFORMATION ABOUT THE FUTURE OF THE MASLC PROGRAM:

 The choir hopes to convey to congregations the joy of involvement in music during worship.

-** Click here to join the Facebook MASLC 2013 Group
+** Click here to join the Facebook MASLC 2015 Group (2016 Group coming soon)

 Please explore our site using these links: